Many people who are good listeners tend to experience success, fewer problems, less drama, and a better quality of life – you can also

 Listening: Listening, on the other hand, goes beyond just the sensory perception of sound.
 It is an active and cognitive process that involves paying attention to, interpreting, and making sense of the sounds you hear.
 Listening requires concentration, focus, and comprehension.
 It involves not only receiving the auditory input but also processing and understanding the meaning behind the sounds.
 Effective listening often involves interpreting verbal and nonverbal cues, analyzing context, and responding appropriately to the information being communicated.

-In summary, while hearing is the basic ability to detect sounds, listening involves actively engaging with and comprehending those sounds to extract meaning and information.
+While hearing is the basic ability to detect sounds, listening involves actively engaging with and comprehending those sounds to extract meaning and information.
 Effective communication and understanding often rely on good listening skills rather than just the passive act of hearing.

 Being a good listener is highly valued for several reasons, both in personal and professional contexts.
 Here are some key reasons why being a good listener is considered important: